-To date, SOS has over 18,000 native seed collections in its National Collection.
+To date, SOS has more than 26,000 native seed collections in its National Collection.
 This material is being used for research such as germination trials, common garden studies, and protocol establishment.
 Portions of each collection are also being held in long-term storage facilities for conservation.